A focus on fine meats and how to cook them, “A Cut Above” will guide you to become the ultimate grillmaster.

 - Oil the grill using tongs and a folded paper towel dipped in oil.

 - Pat steak to remove any moisture.

 - Place steak on the hottest area of the grill for 2–3 minutes, then turn over and cook for another 2–3 minutes.

 - Check the temperature, and if more cooking is needed, move your steak to a cooler section of the grill.

-- When the steak is done cover it in aluminum foil or put it in a container, then let it rest for 5–10 minutes.
+- When the steak is done, cover it in aluminum foil or put it in a container and let it rest for 5–10 minutes.
 This keeps the steak warm and the juices from running out when you cut into it.
-Slice against the grain.
+When you’re ready to serve, slice against the grain.